shyam-n-hub/Sweet_Shop/README.md

 - Secured admin-only and user-only routes

 ---

+## 🤖 AI Usage

+### AI Tools Used
+- **ChatGPT (OpenAI)**
+- **Claude (Anthropic)**

+### How AI Was Used

+- **ChatGPT** was used to:
+  - Design and plan application functionalities
+  - Structure frontend components and routing logic
+  - Understand and implement **JWT-based authentication** in the backend using Spring Boot
+  - Improve code readability and follow best practices
+  - Assist in writing clear and professional README documentation

+- **Claude** was used to:
+  - Debug frontend and backend integration issues
+  - Identify and fix runtime and logic errors in the application
+  - Analyze error messages and suggest corrective solutions during development
+---

 # ⚙️ Backend Installation & Setup Guide
 (Spring Boot + MongoDB + JWT)